 and arrive here, they are matched to a handler.

-What follows is an eight-week training period where the handler bonds with his dog and the teams are trained to effectively work together.
+What follows is a ten week training period where the handler bonds with his dog and the teams are trained to effectively work together.

 this training period, the teams are taught to perform